 If you want to dig into details, start here:

 Let's be realistic.

 On your first few hikes, you won't be carrying much weight.

 You won't be going very far.

-Here are two brands I absolutely recommend for a beginning hiker, with a few words about why each brand is so trustworthy.
+Here are a few words about why each brand is so trustworthy.

 Once out on the trail, you're responsible for your own safety and comfort.